Impact of oil on the global economy: prices, inflation, markets and geopolitical factors

 Relationship between economic growth and oil prices

-There is a direct relationship between economic growth and oil prices, as robust growth increases energy demand and pushes up prices.
+There is a direct relationship between economic growth and oil prices, as robust growth increases energy demand and puts upward pressure on prices.

-However, high prices can hinder growth by raising production costs and generating inflation, demonstrating a complex interaction between the two factors.
+However, high prices can hinder growth by raising production costs and generating inflation, showing a complex interaction between both factors.

 Interesting fact about the elasticity of oil

-Oil has a relatively low elasticity of demand in the short run, meaning that price changes have limited effects on immediate consumption.
+Oil has relatively low demand elasticity in the short term, meaning that price changes have limited effects on immediate consumption.

 This is due to the high dependence on industrial and transportation sectors, where short-term alternatives are limited, making the oil market especially sensitive to economic fluctuations.